Shared ownership schemes were brought in by the government to assist cash-strapped households struggling to keep up with soaring property prices.

 There are a number of stipulations to qualify for government help.
 It is reserved for those unable to purchase a home suitable for their needs without assistance.

-You must be aged over 55 and your annual household income can be no more than £60,000.
+You must be aged over 55 and your annual household income can be no more than £80,000 outside London or no more than £90,000 in London.

 You will need to sell any existing property owned before buying through OPSO, but you will not require a Local Authority nomination in order to be approved as eligible.